Hackerfox8100/HTB-Writups/Introduction to Active Directory.md

 	* stores a full copy of all objects in the current domain and a partial copy of objects that belong to other domains in the forest
 	*  a feature that is enabled on a domain controller and performs the following functions:
 		* Authentication (provided authorization for all groups that a user account belongs to, which is included when an access token is generated)
+		* Object search (making the directory structure within a forest transparent, allowing a search to be carried out across all domains in a forest by providing just one attribute about an object.)
+* **Read-Only Domain Controller (RODC):** has a read-only Active Directory database
+	* No AD account passwords are cached on an RODC (other than the RODC computer account & RODC KRBTGT passwords)
+	* No changes are pushed out via an RODC's AD database, SYSVOL, or DNS
+	* RODCs also include a read-only DNS server, allow for administrator role separation, reduce replication traffic in the environment, and prevent SYSVOL modifications from being replicated to other DCs
+* **Replication:** happens in AD when AD objects are updated and transferred from one Domain Controller to another
+* **Service Principal Name (SPN):** uniquely identifies a service instance
+	* They are used by Kerberos authentication to associate an instance of a service with a logon account, allowing a client application to request the service to authenticate an account without needing to know the account name
+* **Group Policy Objects (GPO):** virtual collections of policy settings
+	* Each GPO has a unique GUID.
+A GPO can contain local file system settings or Active Directory settings.
+GPO settings can be applied to both user and computer objects.
+They can be applied to all users and computers within the domain or defined more granularly at the OU level